ndrean/binyJS/Readme.md

 # BinyJS

-It is a small vanilla Javascript project of 1.3kB to help to write reactive UI.
+It is a small vanilla Javascript project of 1.4kB to help to write reactive UI.
 [![npm bundle size](https://img.badgesize.io/ndrean/binyjs/main/dist/binyjs.umd.cjs?compression=gzip)](https://bundlephobia.com/package/binyjs@0.3.3)

 It can handle _arrays_ as demonstrated in the "JS-framework" bench test.
 It uses an immutable state and computes the diff to render the desired DOM elements.

 You write HTML as strings with normal interpolation.

+It uses state variables with the convention of using "stateVariable"`.val` as a setter and getter.

+Instead of writing "onevent" listeners in your HTML (where "event" can be "click" or "submit" or "change" or "input"), you write a `dataset`and reference a function.

-It uses state variables with the convention of using `.val` as a setter and getter.
-It uses the convention of a `data-change` or `data-submit` or `data-input` with **dataset** where you want reactivity.
-It also uses the key `.resp` to set the rendered DOM elements.
-It relies on the event loop and on a "diffing" function on the data when you use arrays.
-For this reason, it relies on _unique keys_; you need to use the `key` attribute to identify each element of the rendered DOM array, and pass in the unique identifier you use in your data.
+It uses the key "stateVariable"`.resp` to set the rendered DOM elements.

+It relies on _unique keys_; you need to use the `key` attribute in the HTML to identify each element of the rendered DOM array.
+You need to pass to the state variable the unique identifier you use in your data (eg `key: "id"`).
+Both "key" are different.

 ## Usage

 You get `state` and `Actions` from the package.
-This handles your state and action functions.
+You instantiate your state and action functions.

 ```js
 import B from "binyjs"